bsmith89/strain-corr/doc/manuscript/manuscript.md

 genes, and a list of
 "strain-pure" samples for each of the desired strains.
-The StrainPGC algorithm can be summarized as follow: first, the species depth in each sample is estimated based on mean depth of the provided marker genes.
+The StrainPGC algorithm can be summarized as follow:
+First, the species depth in
+each sample is estimated based on mean depth of the provided marker genes.
 Next, based on this depth, "species-free" samples are identified as those where the species is below a minimum detection limit (in this work 0.0001x).